-Doctor of Education (EdD), School Psychology: This program is designed for practicing school psychologists who wish to advance their careers through the pursuit of a targeted doctoral degree.
-Reflecting current realities and anticipated future directions of practice, this translates into an EdD program with two defined tracks (each student would select one of these two tracks): Mental Health and Data-Based Decision-Making.
+Doctor of Education (EdD), School Psychology: This blended program is designed for practicing school psychologists who wish to advance their careers by obtaining a doctoral degree.
+Upon entering the EdD program, students will select an area of specialization in one of the following tracks: Mental Health or Data-Based Decision-Making

 The US Department of Education requires any institution offering distance education/online programs to students outside of its home state to acquire authorization from the states in which students reside.
 Regulations vary from state to state.
 While Loyola University Chicago is authorized, exempt or pursuing authorization in most states, some restrictions apply.
 Please see our State Authorization page for the most up-to-date information.